kohachiro/MapExport/README.md

 MapWinExport
 ============

-This project contains some export script for MapWin
+This project contains some export script for MapWin/TS